 After completing airflow measurements and adjustments, the unit's refrigerant charge must be checked.
-All package units are charged to the superheat method at the compressor suction line (for fixed orifice devices).
-After superheat is adjusted it is recommended to check unit subcooling at the condenser coil liquid line out.
+All package units are charged to the superheat method at the compressor suction line (these are fixed orifice devices).
+After superheat is adjusted it is recommended to check unit sub-cooling at the condenser coil liquid line out.
 For charge adjustments, see superheat and subcooling charts shown for each model.